RozbehSharahi/graphql3/README.md

 Every node builder implements `NodeBuilderInterface` which by definition means it provides a build method which returns an instance of `GraphqlNode`.

 In following sections the record-type-builder is taken as an example.
+Check out `vendor/rozbehsharahi/graphql3/Classes/Builder/Node` to see which other builders exist and can be used.

+---

 When creating a meaningful page node we most likely need: